Crunch-io/apidocs-sphinx/source/feature-guide/feature-deriving.rst

 ^^^^

-Returns a categorical variable with its categories following the specified conditions from different variables on the dataset. :ref:`View Case Statements <case-statements>`.
+Returns a categorical variable with its categories following the specified conditions from different variables on the dataset.
+See :ref:`Case Statements <case-statements>`.

 cast